-In addition to any specifically identified Executive Sessions, the Planning and Zoning Commission may convene into Executive Session at any point during the open meeting to discuss any item posted on this Agenda.
-The Open

-Meetings Act provides specific exceptions that require that a meeting be open.
-Should Commission elect to convene into Executive Session, those exceptions will be specifically identified and announced.
+In addition to any specifically identified Executive Sessions, Council may convene into Executive Session at any point during the open meeting to discuss any item posted on this Agenda.
+The Open Meetings Act provides specific exceptions to the requirement that a meeting be open.
+Should Council elect to convene into Executive Session, those exceptions will be specifically identified and announced.
 Any subsequent action, as a result of this Executive Session, will be taken and recorded in open session.

-I certify that this Notice of Meeting was posted on or before February 17, 2017 by 5:00 p.m. at the Parker City Hall.
+I certify that this Notice of Meeting was posted on or before August 18, 2023, by 5:00 p.m. at the Parker City Hall, and as a courtesy, this Agenda is also posted to the City of Parker Website at www.parkertexas.us.